wltechblog/apacheblock/README.md

 sudo apacheblock -unblock 1.2.3.0/24

 # Check if an IP address is blocked
+# (Will also show if the IP is blocked because it's contained in a blocked subnet)
 sudo apacheblock -check 1.2.3.4

 # Check if a subnet is blocked